ktbyers/netmiko/EXAMPLES.md

 with ConnectHandler(**device) as net_connect:
     output = net_connect.send_config_set(commands)
     # use the appropriate function for your Netmiko platform:
-    # commit for Cisco, Juniper, Palo Alto; save_config for others
+    # commit for Cisco-XR, Juniper-Junos, Palo Alto; save_config for others
     # output += net_connect.commit()
     output += net_connect.save_config()